Angel0po/EDA_BON-AO/README.md

 The origin of dataset comes from Kaggle, a famous data science competition platform and the online community of data scientists and machine learning practitioners under Google LLC. https://www.kaggle.com/dsv/6367938

-This dataset contains a comprehensive list of the most famous songs of 2023 as listed on Spotify.
-The dataset offers a wealth of features beyond what is typically available in similar datasets.
+This dataset contains a comprehensive list of the most famous songs of 2023, as listed on Spotify.
+The dataset offers many features beyond what is typically available in similar datasets.
 It provides insights into each song's attributes, popularity, and presence on various music platforms (Elgiriyewithana, 2023).

 - **Features**: The dataset includes information such as